davebshow/goblin/docs/glv.rst

 :py:mod:`Goblin` provides access to the underlying :py:mod:`aiogremlin` asynchronous version of the Gremlin-Python Gremlin Language Variant (GLV) that is bundled with Apache TinkerPop beginning with the 3.2.2 release.
-Traversal are generated using the class :py:class:`Graph<aiogremlin.gremlin_python.structure.graph.Graph>` combined with a remote connection class, either :py:class:`DriverRemoteConnection<aiogremlin.remote.driver_remote_connection.DriverRemoteConnection>`::
+Traversals are generated using the class :py:class:`Graph<aiogremlin.structure.graph.Graph>` combined with a remote connection class, either :py:class:`DriverRemoteConnection<aiogremlin.remote.driver_remote_connection.DriverRemoteConnection>`::